Offering students a varied co-curricular programme

 All trips are approved and follow the guidelines set by the Government of Jersey.
 All student travel is insured through the Government of Jersey travel insurance policy.

-All boys take part in charity work and fundraise for their chosen House Charity.
-In addition, many boys in Year 9 take part in the Duke of Edinburgh's Award, which includes a volunteering activity.
+All students take part in charity work and fundraise for their chosen House Charity.
+In addition, many students in Year 9 take part in the Duke of Edinburgh's Award, which includes a volunteering activity.

-Some boys individually raise money and volunteer for charities that have special meaning to them, which the school supports wholeheartedly.
-Boys who go above and beyond in their service to the community are acknowledged with the Victoria College Citizenship Award, sponsored by one of our Foundation Partners.
+Some students individually raise money and volunteer for charities that have special meaning to them, which the College supports wholeheartedly.
+Students who go above and beyond in their service to the community are acknowledged with the Victoria College Citizenship Award, sponsored by one of our Foundation Partners.

 For any charity work queries, email Richard Picot, Charity Work Coordinator and Teacher of PE.